hogart/sugar-cube-utils/README.md

 ### [`LocationFinder.js`](./LocationFinder.js)

 Game can consist of different locations.
-Suppose you want to change some styles and switch background music depending on whether player is in dungeon, forest or desert.
+Suppose you want to change some styles and switch background music depending on whether player is in a dungeon, forest or desert.
 Using vanilla SugarCube you'll need to assign designated tag to every passage in each location (and 100 passages is not a very big game).
 Now add music to equation and remember that player can save/load and use checkpoints.

 `scUtils.LocationFinder` tries to solve this issue.
 0. Tag passages where player enters new locations with `locationName-desert`, `locationName-forest`, and so on.